SandyVigo/hello-world/README.md

 About my interests

-I'm passionated about different types of sports and in combination with healthy food it is the perfect balance to my life, the most fulfilling lifestyle for my person.
+I'm passionated about different types of sports and in combination with healthy food it is the perfect balance, leading me to a fulfilling way of life.